Dani Jiménez

-Daniel 'Dani' Jiménez López (born 5 March 1990) is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Huesca.
+Daniel 'Dani' Jiménez López (born 5 March 1990) is a Spanish professional footballer who plays as a goalkeeper for Real Murcia.

 Club career

 Born in Lebrija, Andalusia, Jiménez finished his youth career with Sevilla FC, making his senior debut with the C team in the 2009–10 season, in the Tercera División.
 The same year, he also featured for the reserves in the Segunda División B.

 Jiménez signed a contract with Segunda División club CD Mirandés on 10 August 2012.
 He played his first game as a professional on 8 June 2013, starting in a 2–1 home win against Sporting de Gijón.

 On 21 July 2014, Jiménez joined SD Huesca of the third tier.
 The following summer, he returned to division two with AD Alcorcón.

 An undisputed starter for Alkor, Jiménez played all the league minutes in the 2020–21 campaign, and on 16 September 2021 he renewed his contract until 2024.
 The following 31 January, however, he terminated his link, and signed a two-and-a-half-year deal with fellow second division side CD Leganés later that day.

 Jiménez backed up Asier Riesgo first and Diego Conde later during his spell, achieving La Liga promotion in 2023–24 as champions.
 On 28 June 2024, he returned to Huesca on a two-year contract.

+On 16 June 2026, the 36-year-old Jiménez signed for Primera Federación side Real Murcia CF.